captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Or you want it so bad it feels like you need it.
 ---
 ## SHARON:
-I don't need it, ---
+I don't need it, Robyn.
-## ROBYN:

 ---
 ## ROBYN:
 Are you sure?
 (Beat.
 SHARON is not sure.)
 ---
 ## SHARON:
 (Quiet.)
-I'm not a Idd who doesn't know right from wrong.
+I'm not a kid who doesn't know right from wrong.
 You aren't raising me.
-Somebody already raised me, and they did a shittyjob and then I raised somebody and I did a shittyjob and you, generally, all you've done is be a really really great roommate.
+Somebody already raised me, and they did a shitty job and then I raised somebody and I did a shitty job and you, generally, all you've done is be a really Creally great roommate.

 (Beat.)
-(---
-## ROBYN:
-almost laughs, but also she's too sad to laugh.
+(ROBYN almost laughs, but also she's too sad to laugh.
 She takes SHARON's joint.
+She r--
+86
-She smokes, and SHARON tries to make out her expression.)
+smokes, and SHARON tries to make out her expression.)
 ---
 ## SHARON:
----
-## ROBYN:
+Robyn.
 ---
 ## ROBYN:
 What.